-Thanks to Jefferson's persistent fact finding, Buffon largely changed his mind about American degeneracy.
+Thanks in part to Jefferson's dogged fact finding, Buffon largely changed his mind about American degeneracy.
 He promised to make corrections in his next book but didn't live long enough.

 Besides showing them off to the Europeans, Jefferson identified American fossil remains.
 Shortly after they were unearthed in 1797, he acquired some fossil bones belonging to what he initially thought was a mammoth.
 After seeing the claws, including the one shown here, he guessed he had the remains of a large carnivore.
 He named the fossil Megalonyx and wrote a paper for the American Philosophical Society.
 Before he presented the paper, though, he learned of the discovery of Megatherium, a giant fossil ground sloth from Paraguay.
 Noting the similarities between the fossils, Jefferson updated his paper before its publication the society's Transactions in 1799.
 Over two centuries later, a Jeffersonian ground sloth, Megalonyx jeffersonii, turned up in an extraordinary assemblage of Ice Age fauna in Snowmass, Colorado.

 Although he was a deist rather than a Christian, Jefferson resisted the idea of extinction, unable to believe that God would allow a species to disappear from the face of the Earth.
 When he authorized the Lewis and Clark expedition, he hoped the travelers would find mastodons still living in America's newly acquired territory.
 (The explorers never found a live mastodon, but they did send him a live prairie dog.)
 His hope wasn't as unreasonable as it might sound.
 Around the turn of the 19th century, few naturalists could accurately estimate the ages of fossils they collected.
 Without knowing a fossil was tens of thousands or even millions of years old, one could reasonably guess it might have relatives still wandering the wild.